7 Best Types of Content to Share on Social Media

 6. Industry or Company News.

 News events tend to attract a lot of attention, as your followers are always hungry for new information.
-Industry news is a perfect opportunity for this—simply share an article (yours or someone else’s) and include your own commentary on it.
+Industry updates are a perfect opportunity for this—simply share an article (yours or someone else’s) and include your own commentary on it.
 Start a discussion and get the community involved.
 You can also do the same with any company news you might have to offer, such as the launch of a new product or the hiring of a new employee.

 7. Real-Time Event Updates.